 2. Enrolment procedures.
 Once candidates have passed the admission test, they must pay tuition fees according to the procedures indicated in the calls for applications referred to in paragraph 1.

 Failure to pay the above fees within the deadline provided for by each call for applications will constitute a waiver of enrolment.
-The places that became available due to candidates’ waiver of enrolment will be made available for other candidates who sat the admission tests in accordance with the rules set forth in each call for applications.
+The places that became available due to candidates’ waiver of enrolment will be made available to other candidates who sat the admission tests in accordance with the rules set forth in each call for applications.

 4. Validity of the admission test for other degree programmes.
-Students who undergo an admission test (at Sapienza or at other universities) to enrol in a bachelor’s degree programme or a single cycle master’s degree programme may also enrol in other open access degree programmes specified in each call for applications, without sitting a new test.
+Students who undergo an admission test (at Sapienza or at other universities) to enrol in a bachelor’s or a single cycle degree programme may also enrol in other open access degree programmes specified in each call for applications, without sitting a new test.

 5. Programme shortening and part-time learning.
 With regard to the applications for programme shortening and part-time learning, reference should be made to articles 49 and 50 of these Regulations.